wordbit/wordbit/content/posts/2007-02-16-what-is-a-wordbit-anyway.markdown

 But this website is more than a blog.
 This is also a place where you can view my on-line portfolio, or check out some resources for other writers (still in progress).
-You can also read more about who I am, or check out my blogroll for other bloggers on culture, communication and technology.<!-- more -->
+You can also read more about who I am, or check out my blogroll for other bloggers on culture, communication and technology.